nixkitax/circom-schnorr-verify/README.md

 ```

 # Command-line Options
--g, --generateKeys: Generate cryptographic key pairs.
+` -g, --generateKeys`  : Generate cryptographic key pairs.

--n, --number: Number of key pairs to generate (used with -g).
+`-n, --number`: Number of key pairs to generate (used with -g).

--c, --createSignature: Create a signature for a message.
+`-c, --createSignature:` Create a signature for a message.

--i, --index: Index of the private key to be used for signing (used with -c).
+`-i, --index`: Index of the private key to be used for signing (used with -c).

--m, --message: Message to be signed (used with -c).
+`-m, --message`: Message to be signed (used with -c).

--v, --verifySign: Verify a signature.
+`-v, --verifySign`: Verify a signature.

--p, --pPubKey: Compressed public key for signature verification (used with -v).
+`-p, --pPubKey`: Compressed public key for signature verification (used with -v).

--s, --signature: Signature to be verified (used with -v).
+`-s, --signature`: Signature to be verified (used with -v).

--orm, --originalMsg: Original message for signature verification (used with -v).
+`-orm, --originalMsg`: Original message for signature verification (used with -v).

 ## Examples